Electricity Distribution in the Southern Zone

 ECG's Average Electricity Interruption Duration

-System interruption duration is measured by the average duration of interruptions recorded for the distribution system during an operational year.
-Regulatory benchmarks vary by area, with 48 hours in metro, 72 hours in urban, and 144 hours in rural zones.
+System interruption duration is measured by the average total hours of outages recorded for the distribution system during an operational year.
+Regulatory benchmarks vary by area: 48 hours for metro areas, 72 hours for urban areas, and 144 hours for rural zones.

-In 2023, ECG’s distribution areas recorded an average interruption duration of 22 hours in metro areas, 31 hours in urban areas, and 32 hours in rural areas.
-None of the areas exceeded their respective regulatory benchmarks, with metro areas staying well below the 48-hour threshold, urban areas under the 72-hour benchmark, and rural areas well within the 144-hour limit.
+In 2024, ECG’s distribution recorded an average interruption duration of 70 hours in metro areas, 34 hours in urban areas, and 102 hours in rural areas.
+While urban and rural areas remained within their respective regulatory limits, metro areas exceeded the 48-hour benchmark, marking a decline in reliability compared to 2023.
+The data shows that while urban and rural service duration improved slightly or remained stable, service reliability in metro areas deteriorated over the past year.